realtime-fmri/realtime-fmri.github.io/ImpWalk.md

-and also the possibility of quickly changing a paradigm (over a time period corresponding to the length of the sliding-window) during a measurement, differentiates our dynamic approach from the cumulative approach by Cox et al. (7).
+and also the possibility of quickly changing a paradigm (over a time period corresponding to the length of the sliding-window) during a measurement, differentiates our dynamic approach from the cumulative approach by [Cox et al. 1998] (http://cds.ismrm.org/ismrm-1998/PDF1/P0295.PDF) et al.

 #### Turbo BrainVoyager

 + Very good visualization capabilities for browsing through voxel time series and